ircam-ismm/dotpi/troubleshooting.md

 - some tools may have been removed, or changed

 A quick solution is to use the previous version when choosing the OS in the `Raspberry Pi Imager`, which is then tagged as `Legacy`.

+### New major version of Raspberry Pi Imager

+If a major release of Raspberry Pi Imager happened recently, things may break:

+- handling of first boot
+- handling of customisation
+  - network
+  - hostname
+  - user and password

+  A quick solution is to revert to a previous version and to refrain from upgrading too soon, especially when the minor number is still `0`, ie `2.0.0`.